aparnakhadatkar/DP-900T00A-Azure-Data-Fundamentals/Instructions/Cloudlabs/Module-04-Lab-01-Explore-data-analytics-in-Azure.md

 1. Open the Azure portal at  [https://portal.azure.com](https://portal.azure.com/), and sign in using the credentials associated with your Azure subscription.

-    Tip

-    Ensure you are working in the directory containing your subscription - indicated at the top right under your user ID.
-If not, select the user icon and switch directory.
-Note that if you previously used a Microsoft Learn sandbox subscription, the portal may have defaulted to the  _Microsoft Learn Sandbox_  directory.
-If so, you'll need to switch to your own directory.

 2. In the Azure portal, on the  **Home**  page, use the  **＋ Create a resource**  icon to create a new resource.

 3. Search for  _Azure Synapse Analytics_, and create a new  **Azure Synapse Analytics**  resource with the following settings: